TheFrustratedDeveloper/cms/ReadMe.md

 - [PUSHER Credentials](https://pusher.com/)
 - [Toastr.js](https://cdnjs.com/libraries/toastr.js/latest)

 ### NOTE: Clean SQL file is attached with structure.
-Default Login is root as username and toor as password.
+#### How to run (Localhost)
+- Install and run xampp/mampp or any other apache and mysql server
+- Goto localhost/cms/
+- Click on Content-Writer (Join Here)
+- Fill the details
+- Goto phpmyadmin
+- Set user's role to 1
+- Now LOGIN with system.

 ## Security
 Please disclose any vulnerabilities found responsibly - report any security problems found to the maintainers privately.